jason-ng3/my-cookbook/README.md

 All paths on the application except the home page, signup page and login page are restricted and require login authentication.

-## Database Schema & Seed Data**
+## Database Schema & Seed Data
-- SQL to create the database schema and seed data are contained within the seed_data.sql file.
+The SQL to create the database schema and seed data are contained within the seed_data.sql file.
 It includes the SQL to create the database `my_cookbook`, and the tables `users`, `cuisines`, and `recipes`.
 It also includes the SQL to insert seed data: the `admin` user, cuisines and recipes.

-## Configure Application With Seed Data & Start the Application:
+## Getting Started
 **Version of Ruby I Used to Run Application:**
 Ruby 2.7.0